tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/图片压缩/AVIF 压缩_intl_en.md

 ## Restrictions

-- Format: Images in JPG, PNG, BMP, GIF, WebP, TPG, or HEIF format can be converted to AVIF format.
+- Format: Images in JPG, PNG, BMP, GIF, WebP, TPG, HEIF, or other formats can be converted into AVIF.
-- Size: The input image cannot be larger than 32 MB, with its width and height not exceeding 30,000 pixels respectively, and the total number of pixels not exceeding 250 million.
-The width and height of the output image cannot exceed 9,999 pixels respectively.
-For an animated input image, the total number of pixels (width * height * number of frames) cannot exceed 250 million.
+- Size: The input image cannot be larger than 32 MB, with its width and height not exceeding 30,000 pixels, and the total number of pixels not exceeding 250 million.
+The width and height of the output image cannot exceed 9,999 pixels.
+For an input animated image, the total number of pixels (Width x Height x Number of frames) cannot exceed 250 million pixels.
-- Frames (for animated images): For GIF images, the number of frames cannot exceed 300.
+- Number of frames (for animated images): For GIF, the number of frames cannot exceed 300.

 ## Prerequisites